YuliyaShu/yuliyashu-JSFEEN2022/classes_inheritance/README.md

 random(from, to)    // static method; from, to: integer; values limits the range of random values;

-additional - not in the scope of the task
-.remove(n)          // remove taken number n from stored;
-.sub(from, n)       // replace number 'from' to number 'n';

 // EXAMPLE:
 IntBuilder.random(10, 100);          // 42;